Enrolments for 2023 - 2024

 - Students/Parents can access more information on our website.

-- Student inductions and classes will begin on 7th September and timetables will be provided then.
+- Student inductions and classes will begin from Wednesday 6 September and timetables will be accessible via Moodle when you have completed your enrolment.

 - If you enrol at College to start again in September it will be mandatory to attend any College classes and all online classes.